Tired of cart abandons? Can’t figure out who your most valuable eCommerce customers are?

 While it’s natural for you to get annoyed with these customers, there’s a redeeming option to simulate more orders from these coupon lovers.

 To catch these customers, you can go to Ingage, and set the transaction attribute to a true value for the coupon.
 Then, you can set your customer attribute data to one total transaction value.

 You can also set the total number of transactions equal to the number of coupons you’ve sent out.
 Rinse and repeat this segment and you’d find the lot that loves to buy only with your coupons.

 You can then run your coupon campaigns only for this segment, and for the rest, cut it back.
 So, the basic idea is to keep the sales coming from the price-sensitive segment while also not devaluing your products with constant promotions.

 Your customers are all unique.
 While you can’t change their purchase behavior, you can certainly find ways to engage them with your brand by creating these eCommerce customer segments.

 Render unparalleled customer experiences with the aforementioned segmentations on Ingage!

 Don't have an account?
-It's easy to create one!
-Click here, and get going :)
+It's easy to create your Ingage account and get going.
+Sign up now!